Situation in the Republic of Kenya

 ICC Prosecutor opens proprio motu investigation: March 2010

-Current focus: Alleged crimes against humanity committed in the context of post-election violence in Kenya in 2007/2008.
+Focus: Alleged crimes against humanity committed in the context of post-election violence in Kenya in 2007/2008.

-Current regional focus: Six of the eight Kenyan Provinces: Nairobi, North Rift Valley, Central Rift Valley, South Rift Valley, Nyanza Province and Western Province
+Regional focus: Six of the eight Kenyan Provinces: Nairobi, North Rift Valley, Central Rift Valley, South Rift Valley, Nyanza Province and Western Province

 Jurisdiction in the general situation